 Again, teach by example.
-Hearing their mom read the Bible to them, will make the Lord’s word sweet to them.
+Hearing you read the Bible to them will make the Lord’s Word sweet to them.

 Seeing you read the Bible for yourself will show them that His word is relevant for all of life.
-By letting them see you read God’s word you will show them where you find your purpose and strength.
+It will also show them where you find your purpose and strength.

-Modeling perseverance in our tasks will teach them to work hard and never give up, staying faithful to the end.
+Modeling perseverance in our tasks will teach our children to work hard and never give up, staying faithful to the end.

 This can be as broad as how you handle slamming your fingers in a door, to how you handle that life event that rocks you to the core.

-Showing them that you still place your trust in the Lord, will help them want to find the same strength in Him.
+Showing them that you still place your trust in the Lord, will help your children want to find the same strength in Him.
 Speak of the ways His goodness and mercy sustain you.

-Traffic laws, tax laws, mortgage payments, bosses, and yes, even your husband; to such model due respect.
+Traffic laws, tax laws, mortgage payments, bosses, and yes, even your your spouse; to such model due respect.
 There will always be an authority somewhere in our lives.
-Projecting respect for that authority, even when you don’t agree, will model humility without shame.
+Projecting respect for that authority, even when you don’t agree, will model a standard of humility.

 Help others with a glad heart.
 Life really isn’t about what we can get out of it.

-Gossip is bad stuff.
-It erodes a human’s capacity to love and care.
+Gossip erodes a human’s capacity to love and care.

-Speaking kindly of others will help our children learn not to assume the worst of others or God.
+Speaking kindly of others will teach your children to not assume the worst of others or God.

 This just needs to happen.

 How do you feel when you are unheard?
-I get indignant or defensive.
-I often find it hard to open up to the one who finds my thoughts and feelings minuscule.
+I often find it hard to open up to the one who treats me as though my thoughts and feelings are minuscule.

-Modeling Christ will make Him savory to your children.
-Lead them by worthy examples.
+Modeling Christ will make Him savory to your children, so lead them by worthy examples.
 Admit when you mess up.
-Realize they are on a spiritual journey themselves.
+Realize your child’s spiritual growth journey will look different than yours.
 Do all you can to train and nurture them in the ways of the Lord, so that when they are grown they will recognize Him and seek to follow Him.

-What are some practical ways you try to influence the spiritual life of your child?
+What are some practical ways you try to influence your child’s spiritual growth?